 Baked ham is a traditional favorite around Christmas and Thanksgiving.
 When they come out of the oven, these roasts deliciously combine the salty meat’s richness with the glaze’s spicy and sweet aromas.
 Depending on the glaze you choose, you can create very versatile flavor experiences.

-Ham With Sweet Glazes
+Wine and Ham With Sweet Glazes

 The best wine for honey-baked ham is a fruity red wine.
 Make sure it is not too bold, though.
 Pinot Noir is a great pick, especially when it comes from a New World wine country.
 Its fruity bouquets combine perfectly with the sweet notes of the glaze without overpowering them.